gwos/deployment/README.md

     • gw8.parent_instance_name - name of the GW8 parent (for PMC installation only)
     • gw8.parent_instance_name - name of the GW8 instance (for PMC installation only)
     • gw8.timezone - timezone to use for GW8 instance
+    • gw8.dir - directory to store the gw8 folder with configuration files

     • docker.user - DockerHub username to pull necessary images                         ! required
     • docker.password - DockerHub password to pull necessary images                     ! required